Peter-Hu12138/2025-utrahacks-project/README.md

 The iterative nature of designing and testing hardware mechanisms.
 Effective teamwork and problem-solving skills during the hackathon under time constraints.

-## What's next for Color Rover
+## What's next
 Sensor Fusion for Localization: combination of RPM sensor, ultrasonic and color sensor data to achieve precise navigation through awareness of distance travelled.
 Advanced AI Navigation: Implementing machine learning to improve maze-solving efficiency.
 Enhanced Flag Interaction: Adding object recognition to distinguish between different types of flags.
 Multi-Rover Coordination: Enabling multiple rovers to work together in a competitive or cooperative setting.
 Open-Source Expansion: Sharing our code and designs with the robotics community for educational and experimental use.
 Larger-Scale Applications: Exploring real-world use cases, such as warehouse automation and search-and-rescue simulations.
-Color Rover is just the beginning—we're excited to see where it goes next!
+Color Me Buggy is just the beginning—we're excited to see where it goes next!